Census Dots

 Multiracial

-Of the 913 places in Minnesota, Lake Henry is the 837th most populous.
+Lake Henry is ranked the 824th most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lake Henry was ranked the 837th most populous place in the 2020 Census.

 Lake Henry's White Population